-TESTICULAR BIOPSY for IVF Treatment in Delhi
+TESTICULAR BIOPSY for IVF Treatment in India At Delhi IVF

 A testicular biopsy is a surgical procedure to remove some testicular tissue to study under the microscope for identifying spermatogenic stages which can be used for fertilization during IVF treatment.
 Sometimes, there are secondary spermatocytes which have completed reduction division and can be used for IVF/ICSI.

 Why is Testicular Biopsy Done?

 A testicular biopsy can be done in the following situations: